didomi/unity/docs/update/android.md

 ## Library

-To update the version of the library used in the plugin, modify the value of  package file at [`Assets/Plugins/Didomi/Resources/package.json`](../../source/Assets/Plugins/Didomi/Resources/package.json).
+To update the version of the native Didomi Android SDK used in the plugin, modify the value of `androidNativeVersion` property in the package file at [`Assets/Plugins/Didomi/Resources/package.json`](../../source/Assets/Plugins/Didomi/Resources/package.json).

+The list of the Android library versions can be found [`here`](https://developers.didomi.io/cmp/mobile-sdk/android/versions).

 ## Functions